-FMT_MSA.3[MEM] Static attribute initialisation

-FMT_MSA.3.1 The TSF shall enforce the Access Control Policy20 to provide restrictive21 default values for security attributes that are used to enforce the SFP.
+FMT_MSA.3[MEM] Static attribute initialisation Hierarchical to: No other components.
+FMT_MSA.3.1 The TSF shall enforce the Access Control Policy 20 to provide restrictive 21 default values for security attributes that are used to enforce the SFP.
 FMT_MSA.3.2 The TSF shall allow no subject 22 to specify alternative initial values to override the default values when an object or information is created.

-Dependencies: FMT_MSA.1 Management of security attributes

-FMT_SMR.1 Security roles

-Application Note: Restrictive means here that the reset values of the Special Function

-Register regarding the address of the MMU Segment Table are set to zero,
+Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles Application Note: Restrictive means here that the reset values of the Special Function Register regarding the address of the MMU Segment Table are set to zero, which effectively disables any memory segment so that no User Mode code can be executed by the CPU.
+Furthermore the memory partition can not be configured at all.
+The TOE does not provide objects or information that can be created, since it provides access to memory areas.
+The definition of objects that are stored in the TOE's memory is subject to the Smartcard Embedded Software.
+FMT_MSA.3[SFR] Static attribute initialisation Hierarchical to: No other components.

-[[]assignment: access control SFP, information flow control SFP]
+20 [assignment: access control SFP, information flow control SFP]